Jateendra/ML_E2E_Docker_Git_Deployment/README.md

 ## Problem Statement :

-This project is for Boston House pricing prediction using Linear Regression and it's end to end execution using : EDA , model building , cocker , Git and Deployment to Heroku cloud .
+This project is for Boston House pricing prediction using Linear Regression and it's end to end execution using : EDA , model building , docker , Git and Deployment to Heroku cloud .

 ## Software & Tools requirements :